-4.3.6.
-Archers must remain on their feet (standing or squatting) and off their knees when scoring and pulling arrows.
-4.3.7.
+- 4.3.6.
+Archers must remain on their feet (standing or squatting) and off their knees when scoring and pulling arrows. - 4.3.7.
+If after arrows are pulled the target needs straightened, it is the archer's responsibility to do so while at the target.

+Once archers leave the target, they are not permitted down range until after the following end. - 4.3.8.
 Arrow points must be covered with one hand and shafts grasped below the vanes with the other hand when walking with arrows.
 KENTUCKY: All archers will carry arrows with two hands as described.